 Harbor seals can be viewed in small groups hauled out on sand bars, rocks, or remote beaches, or when popping their heads up in the waters nearby.
 While resting, they often lie with their heads and hind flippers elevated in a "banana" position.
-Click here for more information on harbor seals Atlantic Harbor Seal Phoca vitulina vitulina < 5.5 feet ~ 350 pounds Harbor seals are the most abundant seal on Long Island.
-Harbor seals are characterized by short, "dog-like" snouts and speckled, fur that varies in color from light tan, silver, or blue-grey.
-Harbor seals feed on fish, crustaceans and mollusks.
-IT IS ILLEGAL AND HARMFUL TO HARASS SEALS.
+Atlantic Harbor Seal Phoca vitulina vitulina < 5.5 feet ~ 350 pounds Harbor seals are the most abundant seal on Long Island.
+Harbor seals are characterized by short, "doglike" snouts and speckled, fur that varies in color from light tan, silver, or blue-grey.
+Harbor seals feed on fish, crustaceans and mollusks. check here if seen IT IS ILLEGAL AND HARMFUL TO HARASS SEALS.
 PINNIPEDS ARE FEDERALLY PROTECTED AND YOU MUST NOT TOUCH OR APPROACH A SEAL WITHIN 150 FT.
 Harp Seal Pagophilus groenlandicus < 6 feet ~ 400 pounds Harp seals are named for a dark harp shape on the backs of mature seals.
 Juveniles, which occur on Long Island more frequently than adults, have distinct blotches, differentiating them from the mottled and "freckled" pelage (fur) of harbor seals.
 Harp seals spend their summers in the high arctic.